Metrics for Algorithmic Trading [draft version, please report errors or suggestions, thanks]

 Algorithmical reference system

-The concept of "timeframe" is replaced by a reference system formed by gridlines.
+The concept of "timeframe" is replaced by a reference system formed by grid lines.
 This is because an algorithmic trading system, to the purpose of decision taking, focuses mainly on price changes.

 Imagine the price range subdivided in intervals of a given width (based on a prespecified percentage, for instance 0.1%).